Kushner's downgrade will hinder but not halt his Mideast role

-Washington (CNN)The United States' efforts to broker an elusive peace to end the decades-old Israeli-Palestinian conflict are now being led by a White House official who has been stripped of his access to top decret information.
+Washington (CNN)The United States' efforts to broker an elusive peace to end the decades-old Israeli-Palestinian conflict are now being led by a White House official who has been stripped of his access to top secret information.

 The access of President Donald Trump's senior adviser Jared Kushner to top secret and sensitive compartmented information was -- for now, temporarily -- revoked amid a series of reforms to the security clearance process led by the White House chief of staff.